International Policy Ideas Challenge 2016

 George Patrick Richard Benson is a student in the masters program at the UBC School of Community and Regional Planning (SCARP), where his thesis work focuses on how cities around the world collaborate on climate-change policy.
 Mr. Benson currently holds an SSHRC Joseph-Armand Bombardier Canada Graduate Scholarship and was the 2016 winner of the Brahm Wiesman Memorial Scholarship.
 He is a former president of the UBC Planning Students Association and is part of the Greenest City Scholars Program with the Vancouver Economic Commission.
 He completed his undergraduate studies in political science and history at the University of Victoria, and during this time was also an intern with the WARBE Development Foundation in Dhaka, Bangladesh, and a civil society observer to the 2013 UN High-level Dialogue on International Migration and Development.

 Aliya Dossa recently received an undergraduate degree from UBC’s Vancouver School of Economics, having written her prize-nominated thesis in the field of applied econometrics on the impact of climate change and inequality on international migration patterns.
 She is the co-founder of MycoRemedy Inc., a biotechnology company that restores polluted environmental sites 100-percent naturally using fungi-based remediation techniques.
-Currently, Aliya is working on accelerating her company as one of The Next 36 while studying in the program’s Entrepreneurship Institute based at the University of Toronto.
+Currently, Aliya is working on accelerating her company to become one of The Next 36 while studying in the program’s Entrepreneurship Institute based at the University of Toronto.
 Aliya has been recognized as one of Canada’s Top 25 Under 25 Environmentalists and was a finalist for Canada’s Top 20 Under 20 award.

 Chiyi Tam is an urbanist (an expert in city planning) who works in international development and sustainability.
 She is currently the project coordinator of the Technology and Management Centre for Development at the Oxford Department of International Development.
 Before moving to the United Kingdom, Ms. Tam was involved in launching the UmbraCity umbrella-sharing service and later served as the company’s communications officer.
 She was the Sustainability Coordinator at the Alma Mater Society of UBC and a fellow at CityStudio Vancouver and Inner City Farms.
 Chiyi received the Walter G. Hardwick Scholarship in Urban Studies and completed an undergraduate degree in Global Resource Systems at the University of British Columbia’s Faculty of Land and Food Systems.